Anna Erschler: Education and career

 She was a postdoc in the academic year 2001–2002 at the Steklov Institute in Saint Petersburg and in the academic year 2002–2003 at the Institut des Hautes Études Scientifiques in Paris and at IRMAR in Rennes.
-From October 2003 to December 2005 she was Chargée de recherche at the Centre national de la recherche scientifique, University of Lille.
-At CNRS, University Paris 11, she was from January 2006 to September 2013 Chargée de recherché and then from October 2013 to April 2013 Directrice de recherche.
-From May 2014 she has been Directrice de recherche at CNRS, DMA/ENS, Orsay.
+From October 2003 to December 2005, she was Chargée de recherche at the Centre national de la recherche scientifique, University of Lille.
+At CNRS, University Paris 11, she was from January 2006 to September 2013 Chargée de recherché, and then from October 2013 to April 2013, Directrice de recherche.
+From May 2014, she has been Directrice de recherche at CNRS, DMA/ENS, Orsay.

 She is a co-editor of the journal Groups, Geometry and Dynamics.

+Work

+In an early work, Erschler proved that all asymptotic cones of a hyperbolic space are real trees, and that this property characterises hyperbolic spaces.
+She also did groundbreaking work on the drift of a random walk in finitely generated groups, namely estimating at what distance from the identity will a particule walking randomly on the Cayley graph of a group be after $n$ steps, giving new examples with unexpected behaviors.

 Recognition

 Erschler received in 2001 the Möbius Prize of the Independent University of Moscow and in 2002 the Annual Prize of the Saint Petersburg Mathematical Society.
-In 2010 she was an invited speaker at the International Congress of Mathematicians in Hyderabad, where she gave a talk on Poisson–Furstenberg boundaries, large-scale geometry and growth of groups.
+In 2010, she was an invited speaker at the International Congress of Mathematicians in Hyderabad, where she gave a talk on Poisson–Furstenberg boundaries, large-scale geometry and growth of groups.
 In the summer of 2010 at the University of Göttingen she was the ninth Emmy Noether visiting professor, lecturing on random walks and Poisson–Furstenberg boundaries.
-In 2015 she received the Élie Cartan Prize of the French Academy of Sciences.
-In 2020 she won the CNRS Silver Medal.
+In 2015, she received the Élie Cartan Prize of the French Academy of Sciences.
+In 2020, she won the CNRS Silver Medal.